anthonygharvey/100-days-of-code/r1-log.md

 ### R1D33 - 35 (Fri - Sun)
  I learned more about JavaScript & dove back into MongoDB over the weekend.
 I learned about schema design & patterns, case studies & tradeoffs to be made.
 There are a lot of factors to consider and it’s just as much an art as it is a science!

+ ### R1D36-45
+ A lot has happened over the last 10 days.
+I had an AWESOME time & met a lot of great people at #MDBW18.
+I passed my #RubyOnRails project assessment! (pair programming was challenging but fun) Also learned more MongoDB & getting deeper into JavaScript.